ahmedanwar1/ahmedanwar1/README.md

 ### About Me
 - 💻 Backend-focused Software Engineer
-- ♟️ Chess enthusiast
+- ♟️ Chess-obsessed
-- 🏋️ Fitness and bodybuilding
+- 🏋️ Fitness and bodybuilding enthusiast
 - 🥋 Former martial arts practitioner
 - 🦇 Coder by day, Batman by night